kadimetla/doc-adk-training/training/module17-sequential-workflow-agents/lab-solution.md

-# Module 17: Building Agent Pipelines with SequentialAgent
+# Lab 17 Solution: Building a Blog Post Generator Pipeline

-## Lab 17: Solution
+## Goal

 This file contains the complete code for the `agent.py` script in the Blog Post Generator Pipeline lab.